-You must configure a PuTTY session using the Secure Shell (SSH) key pair that you have generated before you can use the command-line interface (CLI).
+- I You must configure a PuTTY session using the Secure Shell (SSH) password.
+If you require command line - access without entering a password, use the SSH key pair that you created for the command-line - interface (CLI).

 Attention: Do not run scripts that create child processes that run in the background and call SAN Volume Controller commands.
 This can cause the system to lose access to data and cause data to be lost.